MrRare96/Eden/README.md

 rareamvproductions@gmail.com

 If a coder wants to import this program, make sure you that you put the folders in the archive in bin/debug!
+I am sorry for the messy code, I am new to oop and new to gui's, so I just did things till they worked XD